 Continuing education requirements

-County and district clerks are required to attain 20 hours during each calendar year that begins after election or appointment.
-A clerk must, during the first year of each term of office, complete: (1) at least one hour of continuing education courses regarding registry funds handled under Chapter 117, Local Government Code, in the performance of the duties of office; and (2) at least one hour of continuing education courses regarding fraudulent court documents and fraudulent document filings.
+County and district clerks are required to attain 20 hours during each calendar year that begins after election or appointment, including at least one hour regarding registry funds handled under Chapter 117, Local Government Code, and at least one hour regarding fraudulent court documents and fraudulent document filings.

 Open Government Training Information